 Bar stool with ultimate seating pleasure

 The robust, yet elegant construction of the Captain’s woody bar stool makes it a perfect choice for restaurants and cafés.
 You sit in comfort, thanks to the flexibility of the scooped seat and shaped back.
 The materials are all designed for outdoor use, and this chair's versatility makes it desirable for a variety of indoor and outdoor applications.
-The striking combination of a shell in white or black polypropylene with the warmth of the wooden legs is what gives this bar stool a remarkably unique character.
+The striking combination of a colorful shell with the warmth of the wooden legs is what gives this bar stool a remarkably unique character.

 1/3 Perfect match